 - It shows how a one size fits all model is outdated, and provides justification for 21st Century teaching approaches.

-- Many scholars such as Coffield (2004) argue that there is no such thing as a learning style.
+- Many scholars such as Coffield (2004) argue that there is no such thing as a style of learning.
 They show that there is no clear evidence that people truly learn better through one style than another.
 Instead, Coffield thinks we simply prefer to learn in one way than another.